thiagopnts/kaleidoscope/README.md

 `options.width` width of the 360 canvas.
 Defaults to `640`.

+`options.initialYaw` number to define initial yaw of 360, should be in degrees(45, 90, 180 etc).

 `options.onError` callback to when something goes wrong.

 `viewer.render()` renders the canvas in the defined `containerId` or `container`.

+`viewer.centralize()` move camera back to the original center.

 ## Supported Browsers